cbonoz/ethnyc25/README.md

 - Navigation and session management: Maintains user state and enables seamless wallet switching.

 #### PYUSD
+SimpleOffer enables freelancers, small businesses, and consumers to collect and manage payments for their trade or expertise.
 PYUSD enables stable, non-volatile payments for businesses and freelancers.
 All deposits, milestone completions, and offers are settled in PYUSD, ensuring predictable value transfer without banking fees or volatility risk.
-SimpleOffer is also able to eliminate traditional payment processing fees, chargebacks, and delay as only a wallet is needed to receive and use PYUSD.
+Using PYUSD, the app is also able to eliminate traditional payment processing fees, chargebacks, and delay as only a wallet is needed.
+PYUSD covers the most critical flow in the app: enabling preauthorization and payment to each smart contract deployed by SimpleOffer and an escrow mechanism which pays out to users on the platform.

 All transactions are recorded on-chain, providing transparent, tamper-proof records for accounting, compliance, and dispute resolution for whether a payment was made or not.
+Guaranteed reserves makes SimpleOffer a perfect mechanism for merchants looking to onboard onto ERC20 but don't want to assume currency risk of unknown tokens and providers like many other unregulated stablecoins.

-Example offer request made through the platform for 1 PYUSD: https://sepolia.etherscan.io/tx/0x215511fd9e5af29a3d8a2da988790d1a36eb90300a8a9f31506db3d666e643ea
+Example offer request made through the platform for 1 PYUSD: https://sepolia.etherscan.io/tx/0x215511fd9e5af29a3d8a2da988790d1a36eb90300a8a9f31506db3d666e643ea.
+This payment emits a <a href="https://github.com/cbonoz/ethnyc25/blob/main/contracts/contracts/SimpleOfferContract.sol#L63">contract event</a> and can be withdrawn after the order is marked as complete.

 **Locations used:**
 - Offer contract: All payments, deposits, and milestone releases are denominated and settled in PYUSD.